EEB313/2024-GroupH/README.md

 HostOrder - order of species affected by virus.
 Note that the repeats are because each row was originally a species, and the taxonomy information downstream of host order was stripped for the analysis.

-vSegmentedTF - TRUE/FALSE depending on if the virus affecting the mammal os segmented or not segmented.
+vSegmentedTF - if the virus affecting the mammal is segmented (1) or not segmented (0).

-vCytopReplicTF - TRUE/FALSE depending on whether the virus replicates in the cytoplasm or not.
+vCytopReplicTF - whether the virus replicates in the cytoplasm (1) or not (0).

 vEnvelope - 1 if a virus is enveloped, 0 if a virus in non-enveloped.